ryanbrodey/Snack-Attack/README.md

 The early prototype will include:

-Functional first-person movement and shooting
+Functional first-person movement and attack

-Basic enemy food models/behaviors
+1-2 enemy food models/behaviors

 A single playable kitchen-themed level